 - Engage the whole body, find balance, and breathe

-- As the flyer beginning at the top of the Airplane Plank, soften your arms and find balance, maintaining all the weight of the flyer in the hips
+- As the flyer begins at the top of the Airplane Plank, soften your arms and find balance, maintaining all the weight of the flyer in the hips

 - As the base slowly brings their arms down to the side, let yourself hinge forward into an “L” shape